In-app messages

 • Alert messages on iOS include a default cancellation button.
 To change it, you will need to overwrite the default SDK implementation of InAppMessageAlertView.swift.

-If you want to A/B test your in-app message, you must first enable the A/B testing in the top right corner.
-Afterward, you can go to the A/B TEST tab next to DESIGN and use it as explained in the A/B Testing article.
+If you want to A/B test your in-app message, first enable A/B Test in the top right corner.
+Then, go to the A/B Test tab and set up your test as explained in the A/B testing documentation.

 Settings